 Folate is the most widespread vitamin deficiency in developed countries.
 Single supplements are recommended before and during early pregnancy to reduce the risk of developmental abnormalities.

-Vitamin B6 is a popular supplement among women with premenstrual tension, and is sometimes recommended to treat carpal tunnel syndrome although evidence for its effectiveness is inconsistent.
+Popular among women with premenstrual tension, Vitamin B6 is sometimes recommended to treat carpal tunnel syndrome although evidence for its effectiveness is inconsistent.

-The popularity of single-supplement vitamin E waxes and wanes, and it is usually taken together with other antioxidants – especially vitamin C which is needed to regenerate vitamin E once it has acted as an antioxidant.
+The popularity of single-supplement vitamin E waxes and wanes.
+It is usually taken together with other antioxidants – especially vitamin C which is needed to regenerate vitamin E once it has acted as an antioxidant.

 Magnesium is one of the few supplements that I take individually – partly because of compelling research that it might help me to live longer!
 It also has a useful laxative action and promotes a good night’s sleep.
-Several different magnesium salts are available, all with different absorptions, which I’ve discussed here.
+Several different magnesium salts are available, all with different absorptions.

 Closing Thoughts About Healthy Aging

-Take care – if you mix and match supplements it’s easy to obtain too much of certain micronutrients (e.g., vitamin A, iron or magnesium) which can lead to toxicity in excess.
+Take care, however.
+If you mix and match supplements, it’s easy to obtain too much of certain micronutrients (e.g., vitamin A, iron, or magnesium) which can lead to toxicity in excess.
 Check upper safe levels here.